AlainDaccache/AlainDaccache.github.io/docs/_posts/2024-05-12-building-ai-eco-ml-integr.markdown

 ## Model Consumption

 In the final section, we will see how we can actually make use of those models as an end product.
-Typically, the models could be utilized in two ways: real-time or batch
+Typically, the models could be utilized in two ways: real-time or batch.

 ### Batch Mode